Hiking the Ladder of Kotor + More Montenegro Trail Ideas

 Make sure you also leave time to explore Kotor, maybe even try some of my other recommended hikes both at the coast and further inland.

-For more tips and detailed guides on travelling in Montenegro, be sure to check out my complete Montenegro Travel Guide or read my top tips for travelling this country below…
+For more tips and detailed guides on travelling in Montenegro, be sure to check out my complete Montenegro travel guide or read my top tips for travelling this country below…

 Get Your FREE eBooklet Here